JSv4/OpenContracts/opencontractserver/llms/README.md

 # document_obj = Document.objects.get(id=123) # Example document

 # Document agent with default framework (LlamaIndex)
-# The '''corpus''' parameter is required.
+# The '''corpus''' parameter is optional - can be None for standalone documents
 agent = await agents.for_document(document=123, corpus=1) # Use actual document/corpus IDs or objects

+# Document agent for standalone document (not in any corpus)
+standalone_agent = await agents.for_document(document=123, corpus=None)
+# Corpus-dependent tools are automatically filtered out - agent still works!

 # Corpus agent with specific framework
 agent = await agents.for_corpus(